mohammadaliawan/launch_school_RB101/lesson_4/intro_to_pedac.md

 Helps you save time and lets you solve **complex** problems effiiciently.

-## P - Understanding the Problem- Making the Problem and required solution crystal clear.
+## P - Understanding the Problem- Making the Problem and requirements crystal clear.

   Helps to establish a frame of reference for understanding the problem and determining a solution.